delabon/symfony-store/README.md

 - Javascript
 - CSS/SASS

-### To test this on your local machine, follow the instruction bellow
+### To test this on your local machine, follow the instructions bellow

 #### Add domain to /etc/hosts (host)